-Making innovations in hatchery hygiene by understanding the basics by Donna Hill, DVM, MAM, Dipl.
-ACPV, and Dr Ir Inge van Roovert-Reijrink, HatchTech bv, Gildetrom 25, 3905 TB Veenendaal, the Netherlands.
+by Donna Hill, DVM, MAM, Dipl.
+ACPV, and Dr Inge van Roovert-Reijrink, MSc, HatchTech BV, Gildetrom 25, PO Box 256, NL-3900 AG Veenendaal, The Netherlands.

-atcheries are changing worldwide to meet current and future demands.
-Today hatcheries are recognised as a key step in the food production chain.
-The hatchery hygiene standard must be very high to meet these demands.
-Innovation in hatchery design, ventilation systems, and sanitation are the keys to achieve high level hatchery hygiene.

-HatchTechnology designs hatcheries and equipment to meet the modern demanding hatchery hygiene requirements.
-There are two main considerations in designing and maintaining a high level hygiene hatchery: llncubation equipment.
+oday, hatcheries are recognised as an important step in the food production chain.
+Innovation in hatchery design, ventilation systems, and sanitation are the keys to achieving high level hatchery hygiene.
+There are two main considerations in designing and maintaining a high level hygiene hatchery:

-1Machine and ventilation design.
+- Incubation equipment. - Machine and ventilation design.